 Suchomimus lived during the Early Cretaceous in what is now modern-day Niger in Africa.
 The dinosaur is a spinosaurid, which shows up notably in its skull shape, which is similar to crocodiles, much like other spinosaurids.
 The Suchomimus is closely related to the Baryonyx.
 However, it lived in different geography (Africa instead of Europe).

-Classification and Phylogeny – Interestingly, the fossils of the Suchomimus are extremely close in anatomy to the Baryonyx walkeri, causing adjustments to the classification and phylogeny.
-It is classified in the family Spinosauridae and belongs to the sub-family Baryonychinae.
+Classification and Phylogeny | The anatomy of the Suchomimus is extremely close to the Baryonyx walkeri, leading to changes in its classification and phylogeny.
+It is categorized under the Spinosauridae family and the Baryonychinae sub-family. | Paleontological taxonomy |

-Habitat – This dinosaur lived in river deltas and floodplains, which was the habitat of Niger during the early Cretaceous.
-It was also much hotter and humid than even being sub-tropical.
+Habitat | Suchomimus inhabited river deltas and floodplains, mirroring the environment of Niger during the early Cretaceous period, which was hotter and more humid than subtropical climates. | Paleogeography |

 The Liaoningosaurus – The Ankylosaur That Ate Fish